King (company)

 In October 2023, Microsoft acquired parent company Activision Blizzard, maintaining that the company will continue to operate as a separate business.
-While part of the larger Microsoft Gaming division, King retains its function as the publisher of games developed by themselves.
+While part of the larger Xbox division, King retains its function as the publisher of games developed internally.

 History

 Founding

 Prior to founding King, Riccardo Zacconi and Toby Rowland, the latter of whom is the only son of British businessman Tiny Rowland, had worked together on uDate.com, a dating website created by Melvyn Morris which, by 2003, was the second-largest such site in the world.
 Morris opted to sell the site to the leading dating website Match.com (a subsidiary of IAC) for $150 million in 2003.
 Zacconi and Rowland joined with Thomas Hartwig, Sebastian Knutsson, Lars Markgren and Patrik Stymne, all of whom had worked previously with Zacconi at the failed dot-com web portal Spray, to create a new company with angel investment provided by Morris, who became the company's chairman.
 The company was initially based out of Stockholm, Sweden, and started with the development of browser-based video games.
 The site, Midasplayer.com, was then launched in August of that year.

 Initially, Midasplayer.com was not profitable, and nearly went bankrupt until a cash infusion from Morris on Christmas Eve of 2003 helped to finance the company.
 By 2005, the company had been able to turn a profit.
 During this year, the company raised $43 million by selling a large stake to Apax Partners and Index Ventures.
 This investment was the last one that the company received before its initial public offering in 2014.
 Midasplayer.com was rebranded King.com in November 2005.
 King.com continued to develop games for its web portal, which it would also share to other web portals like Yahoo!
-Overall, King had developed about 200 games for their portal.
+Overall, King had developed about 200 games for its portal.
 By 2009, the company was making about $60 million annually.
 Rowland departed the company in 2008 to found Mangahigh, a web portal aimed for educational math games, and sold his stake back to the company for $3 million in 2011.
 Angel investor and former board member Klaus Hommels sold his similar stake at the same time.